chaosjester/PHPInstallMiiRepo/readme.md

 Requirements:

-Homebrew apps MUST be in a folder names 3ds under the reporoot directory
+Homebrew apps MUST be in a folder named 3ds under the reporoot directory

 Apache